Where is our water?

 Really I would like to rephrase the question.
 Where is our clean water?

-Recent research indicates that we swallow about 5g of plastic per week, the size of a credit card, mainly from our municipal and bottled drinking-water.
+Recent research indicates that we swallow about 5g of plastic per week, the size of a credit card mainly from our municipal and bottled drinking-water.

-And secondly medication is finding its way into our water from sewage; it is making the the pathogens that kill hundreds of thousands of people resistant to antibiotics.
+And secondly medication is finding its way into our water from sewage; it is making the pathogens that kill hundreds of thousands of people resistant to antibiotics.

 Researchers have found up to 300 times the safe amount of medication, whatever that it, in our drinking water.
 Is it any wonder we are increasingly sickly.